Super Bowl LI: Pre-game

 Before the game, American country music singer and songwriter Luke Bryan sang the US national anthem.
 Bryan was the first male performer to sing the national anthem at a Super Bowl since Billy Joel at Super Bowl XLI and the first male country singer since Garth Brooks in Super Bowl XXVII.
 Immediately before Bryan sang the national anthem, Phillipa Soo, Renée Elise Goldsberry and Jasmine Cephas Jones, who originated the roles of the Schuyler sisters in the Broadway musical Hamilton, performed "America the Beautiful".
+The anthem concluded with a flyover by the U.S. Air Force Thunderbirds demonstration team in their custom painted F-16C Fighting Falcons.

 After the national anthem, former President George H. W. Bush performed the coin toss alongside his wife, Barbara.
 The Patriots called heads, but the Falcons won the coin toss with tails.
 The Falcons chose to defer to the second half.